touchlab/CrashKiOS/README.md

 }
 ```

+The library by default has noop implementations of the crash logging calls.
+This is because in test situations you generally don't want to interact with the crash logging.
+On iOS specifically, this will allow you to run tests without needing to link against the Crashlytics runtime library.

+As a result, in the live app you need to initialize CrashKiOS.
 For both Android and iOS, you must call the following:

 ```kotlin
 enableCrashlytics()
 ```

+You sould generally do this as part of app initialization, after you make the calls to start Crashlytics itself.

 On iOS, you should also set the unhandled exception hook: